ember-community-russia/awesome-ember/README.md

 - [ember-text-measurer](https://github.com/cibernox/ember-text-measurer) - Simple Ember Service to measure the width of a string in a performant way

+### Tree Shaking
+- [ember-cli-tree-shaker](https://github.com/kellyselden/ember-cli-tree-shaker) - This is a testbed for the new tree-shaking and code splitting work from Kelly Selden and Alex Navasardyan.

 ### TypeScript

 - [ember-cli-typescript](https://github.com/typed-ember/ember-cli-typescript) - Use TypeScript in your Ember.js apps!